Noisy Interactive Quantum Communication: Results in Other Models

-The case of noisy communication through binary symmetric channels once again is immediate from the adversarial error case by a concentration argument.
-The communication rate is inversely proportionnal in the classical capacity $C$, and also in the number of noisy EPR pairs consumed.
-Details will appear in a future version of this work.
+The case of noisy communication through binary symmetric channels once again is immediate from the adversarial error case by a concentration of measure argument.
+The communication rate of the resulting protocol is inversely proportional to the classical capacity $C$, and also to the number of noisy EPR pairs consumed.